moov-io/cadeft/README.md

 ## Project status

 cadeft is currently being developed for use in multiple production environments.
+The library was developed in large part by [Synctera](https://synctera.com/).
 Please star the project if you are interested in its progress.
 Let us know if you encounter any bugs/unclear documentation or have feature suggestions by opening up an issue or pull request.
 Thanks!

 ## Getting help